 For Holy Week 2022, we felt called to explore restorative reinterpretations of familiar Easter stories.
 These renditions are intended to inspire thoughtful consideration and action in support of marginalized communities engaged in the hallowed work of transformative action and righteous unrest.

-Join us for Palm Sunday as Channing reads her poem, "Jesus Said Hello," and consider joining us in donating to MomsRising and The Florence Immigrant and Refugee Rights Project to invest in a future of safety, protection, and celebration for arrivals of all kinds.
+Join us for Palm Sunday as Channing reads her poem, "Jesus Said Hello," and consider joining us in donating to The Florence Immigrant and Refugee Rights Project to invest in a future of safety, protection, and celebration for arrivals of all kinds.

 Jesus Said Hello